 The wood shop is located on the lower ground floor of the Arts Annex.
-Programs with an emphasis in 3-D design work are allotted studio time in the wood shop where faculty, instructional staff support and aides are present to assist students in completing their sculptural and/or functional pieces safely.
+Programs with an emphasis in 3-D design work are allotted studio time in the wood shop where faculty, instructional staff support and student aides are present to assist students in completing their sculptural and/or functional pieces safely.
 Some of the equipment available includes a 36" surface sander, three 10" SawStop table saws, a horizontal mortiser and two large lathes.
 Multiple planers, jointers, bandsaws and an assortment of sanding and finishing equipment, as well as an array of carving sets, hand planes, mallets and other handcraft tools are available to proficient students during instructional and open studio hours.
-Questions about the wood shop and its use policies can be directed to Instructional Support Staff member Don Jensen.
+Questions about the wood shop and its use policies can be directed to the Wood and Large Metals Instructional Support Technician, Don Jensen.

 Large Metal Shop

 Evergreen’s Metal Shop is located on the first floor of the Art Annex, adjacent to our wood shop and is a valuable resource for anyone interested in design, sculpture, or the metal trade.
 Among the many processes that can be performed here are MIG and TIG welding, plasma cutting, oxy-acetylene welding and cutting, forging, and bronze and metal casting.
 Additional equipment available in this shop include metal hydraulic shears, slip rollers, a spot welder, various grinders and a sandblaster, along with a wide assortment of hand powered tools for almost any project.
-Questions about the metal shop and its use policies can be directed to Instructional Support Staff member Don Jensen.
+Questions about the metal shop and its use policies can be directed to the Wood and Large Metals Instructional Support Technician, Don Jensen.

-Our letterpress studio, located in the basement of Lab 2, houses one of the largest type collections in the Pacific Northwest with twenty cabinets of mid-century metal type.
-Students can learn to design, hand-set and print their own projects on our vintage Vandercook and Platen presses.
-Questions about the Printmaking Studio and its use policies can be directed to Instructional Support Staff member Emily Adams
+In the basement of Lab 2 (0233), the Letterpress & Book Arts Studio houses one of the largest type collections in the Pacific Northwest with twenty cabinets of mid-century metal type, a small collection of wood type.
+Students can learn to design, hand-set and print their own projects on our vintage SP-15 or Universal Vandercook press, a C&P platen press, and an Old Reliable platen press.
+The studio also has an Orbital IX polymer plate maker.

-Our drawing studio is located on the top floor of the Arts Annex.
-This spacious studio fills with natural light from its skylights to the large roll-up glass doors.
+Our expansive drawing studio, located on the top floor of the Arts Annex, fills with natural light from overhead skylights and large roll-up glass doors.
 Here, students might develop visual awareness and foundational skills such as proportion and light/form interaction as well as more advanced techniques in design and composition through drawing the human form with live figure and skeleton models as well as a bevy of dynamic props.

 The Seminar II Critique Room (E-4115), is a multi-use space ideal for classes, critiques, performances and shows.
 Located on the fourth floor of the “E” cluster (closest in proximity to the bus-loop), it is approximately 40 x 80 feet (max. capacity approx. 45), making it currently the largest room on campus for art critique and display.
 E-4115 has a fully-equipped A/V room, a 15-foot retractable projection screen, and a theatre-quality lighting system.

-Our 900 sq ft 3-D Design studio is located on the middle floor of the Arts Annex building (1114).
+Our 3-D Design studio is located on the middle floor of the Arts Annex building (1114).
 This room was designed with flexibility in mind and serves as additional classroom space and/or a space for multimedia presentations.
-There are tables and chairs enough to accommodate up to 50 students, additionally, there is a stainless steel sink, projection screen and retractable projection screen within the space.
+There are tables and chairs enough to accommodate up to 50 students, additionally, there is a stainless-steel sink, projection screen and retractable projection screen within the space.

 The Neon Studio, located in the basement of Lab 2 (room 0222), is equipped with everything needed to fabricate neon.
 Students can learn to heat, bend, weld and anneal glass tubing using a ribbon burner, cannon fire and tipping torch.
-The studio is also used for lampworking and scientific glassblowing by contract with staff or faculty in the Visual Arts area.
+The studio can be used for lampworking and scientific glassblowing by contract with faculty in the Visual Arts area.
 Currently neon courses are offered on a limited basis and access is limited to quarters when classes are held.
 Please check the online catalog for current offerings.